aryanraj17/PLANETBEYOND/README.md

 -Experience unique planetary conditions such as diamond rain, molten rock oceans, and glass storms.
 Our platform offers an unparalleled view into the wildest weather conditions in the universe!

 # 🏆 Achievements
-- No. 1 Ed-Tech Space Platform: Recognized for innovation in space education.
+- No. 1 Ed-Tech Space Platform: Recognized for innovation in Galgotias space education.
-- 98% Positive Feedback from educators and students.
+- 98% Positive Feedback from educators and students of the university.

 # 📸 Prototype Snapshots
 - **Below are some snapshots of our working prototype:**